2nd February 2024

 Over time, our roads can become damaged and we work with our contractors, Volker Highways, to get them back to a good standard as soon as possible.

 Where we are working this year

 We have a programme of works each year, which shows which roads we will be working on, the type of treatment or resurfacing they will get and an indication of when the works might take place.

-To see live updates of when works are planned, please visit one.network.
+To see live updates of when works are planned, visit the one.network website.

 How will I know about roadworks that affect me?